chenvenky/CodePool/Project/ServerRentSystem/README.md

 4. Count how many records in you database table:
 	- `select count(*) from logSys;`

-5. Will print  a cute number `2183`, WO! clap for yourself, you sucessed!
+5. Will print  a cute number `2183`, WO! clap for yourself, you succeeded!

 6. Note: before you another time complie and run this process, please run commands:
 ```